 Help your child to develop a positive self-concept and pride in their CHD.
 This is done by reinforcing activities or skills they are “good at,” and encouraging them to try and experience success with moderately challenging activities (e.g. climbing a rock wall).
 We strongly recommend summer camps for children with limb differences (Camp Winning Hands).
-Camps provide freedom from stigma while trying new activities, and a community of people who understand the experience of living with a CHD.
+Camps provide freedom from stigma while trying new activities, and a community of people who understand the experience of growing up with CHD.

 We all have anxieties and a tendency to stigmatize others who appear different from us.
 It is important for parents to be mindful not to project their own anxieties or stigmas onto their child.
 Parents can let their child take the lead and support them as needed.
 If you have concerns about your child and notice differences in your child’s behavior, we encourage you to talk with your Pediatric Hand Team.
 They have a variety of supports, strategies, and services for your child and your family.